Key Points

 Alternatively, you can count it as continuous data if you look at the group of pregnant individuals and break down in decimal form how far along they are in their pregnancy, from 0–9 months.
 So if someone is six weeks pregnant, this could be expressed as 1.5 months pregnant and could be considered continuous data.

-A manufacturing plant wants to look at the number of its employees that are able to accomplish a given task within an eight-hour working day.
+A manufacturing plant wants to look at the number of its employees who can accomplish a given task within an eight-hour working day.
 It breaks down whether an employee completed a task or not and uses an attribute chart to display this information.
 It then takes the employees that did finish the task and looks at the amount of time it took each employee.
 This information is broken down into decimals, and this continuous data is presented with a histogram.

 Summary/Conclusion